Garford-Putilov armoured car: Captured vehicles

 During the 1st world war and the Russian Civil War several Garfords ended up with Russia's enemies and also countries formed after the collapse of the Russian Empire.

 Germany

-During 1916 - 1918 German forces captured at least five Garfords.
+During 1916–1918 German forces captured at least five Garfords.
 Captured vehicles were taken to the rear for repair. at least three Garfords were rearmed with German machine guns (probably the MG 08) and included in the German Armoured Division Kokampf.
-During the German revolution and surrounding unrest of 1918 - 1921, these Garfords were used to suppress communist riots in large German cities.
+During the German revolution and surrounding unrest of 1918–1921, these Garfords were used to suppress communist riots in large German cities.
 In particular, at the start of 1919 Garfords took part in military actions in Berlin.
 After bringing domestically produced armoured vehicles into service the Garfords were put into storage and after some time disposed of.
 Captured Garfords are depicted in a series of German photographs.
 Most often these photographs show a navy Garford named Nepobedimyi ("invincible") which was abandoned by Russian forces.

+Czechoslovakia

+Soldiers of the Czechoslovak Corps captured three Bolshevik armored cars, including a Garford named Groznyi, in Penza on May 28, 1918.
+Groznyi was captured at the train station on a flat car and then served as the gun carriage of the eponymous improvised armoured train.
+It was lost on 2 October 1918 in the Battle of the Alexandrovsky Bridge over the Volga near Syzran.